rfetick/Kalman/README.md

 ## Start using the library in your Arduino projects

+### Examples

+Examples are provided in the so-called `examples/` subfolder.
+Open them to get an idea on how to use the Kalman library.

+### Detailed explanations

 Using the Kalman library in your Arduino files is (I hope) straightforward.
 First include the library in your `.ino` file.
 Also use the `BLA` (BasicLinearAlgebra) namespace since you will need to define some BLA vectors
 ```cpp
 #include "Kalman.h"